 Select a date

-In the smallest village on Texel, De Waal, you will find Museum Waelstee.
+In the smallest village on Texel, De Waal, you'll find Museum Waelstee.
 The museum about the cultural history of Texel.
-Texel History Imagine yourself in the Texel farming life of 100 years ago and experience how people lived then.
-In the Waelstee museum, carriages, utensils and old agricultural machinery are exhibited.
-You will learn all about sheep and cattle farming on Texel.
-There is an authentic stolp farm that you can visit and a lot of attention is also paid to the role of women on the farm.
-Demonstrations Are you curious about the professions from that time?
-Then visit one of the demonstrations that are regularly given in the museum.
+Texel History Imagine yourself in the Texel farming life of 100 years ago and experience how people lived back then.
+Museum Waelstee exhibits carriages, utensils, and old agricultural machinery.
+You'll learn all about sheep and cattle farming on Texel.
+There's an authentic farmhouse you can visit, and the role of women on the farm is also given considerable attention.
+Demonstrations Curious about the trades of that era?
+Then attend one of the demonstrations regularly given at the museum.
 The forge is in operation two days a week.
 Here you can see how forging is done.
-The ladies of the Texel Heritage Museum are happy to explain various craft techniques that were so important to former farmers who mastered this work down to the last detail.
-Every Tuesday from 11:00 to 15:45, until +/- 15 September
+The ladies of the Texel Heritage Museum are happy to explain various craft techniques that were so important to farmers in the past, who mastered this work to perfection.

 Do you want personal tips for your holiday?
 Then sign up for the newsletter